-We performed a positional cloning approach using a genome wide scan in the entire family with 1072 polymorphic microsatellite markers.
+We performed positional cloning using a genome-wide scan of the entire family with 1072 polymorphic microsatellite markers.
 Parametric linkage analyses were performed under four hypotheses: 1) a paternal trait inherited by the three affected children, 2) a paternal trait inherited by the two more severely affected children, 3) a maternal trait inherited by the three affected children, and 4) a maternal trait inherited by the two more severely affected children (Table S2).
-This linkage analysis showed a max expected LOD SCORE (ELOD) between 1.61 and 2.00 for the HC438 family which only allows significant exclusion of candidate variants.
-The analysis allowed the exclusion of the rs62371472 variant in the AP3S1 gene and the probable exclusion of the rs541351955 variant in the SMAP2 gene from a paternal and maternal inheritance.

-This linkage analysis allowed the exclusion of the rs62371472 variant in the AP3S1 gene and the probable exclusion of the rs541351955 variant in the SMAP2 gene from a paternal and maternal inheritance.
-The CD59 3’UTR, the LDLRAP1 p.(Ser202His) and the GOLGA4 p.(Arg1494Ile) variants are probably linked from a paternal inheritance.
-The CYP7A1 p.(Pro398Ala), LRP6 p.(Val1382Phe), SLC2A3 3’UTR and TSC2 intronic variants are probably linked from a maternal inheritance.
+The linkage analysis showed a maximum expected logarithum of odds score (ELOD) between 1.61 and 2.00 for the HC438 family which only allowed significant exclusion of the rs62371472 variant in the AP3S1 gene and the probable exclusion of the rs541351955 variant in the SMAP2 gene from paternal and maternal inheritance.
+The variants CD59 3’UTR, LDLRAP1 p.(Ser202His) and GOLGA4 p.(Arg1494Ile) were probably linked by paternal inheritance.
+The variants CYP7A1 p.(Pro398Ala), LRP6 p.(Val1382Phe) and SLC2A3 3’UTR as well as TSC2 intronic variants were probably linked by maternal inheritance.
+These seven genes with nonsynonymous variants were probably linked to a paternally or maternally inherited trait.

-Among these seven genes with nonsynonymous variants probably linked to a paternal of maternal inherited trait, we selected the variants in the ADH minor genes, CYP7A1, LRP6 and LDLRAP1, for further analysis.
-We performed segregation analysis by Sanger sequencing in all recruited family members and showed that the variants p.(Val1382Phe) in LRP6 and p.(Pro398Ala) in CYP7A1 are both transmitted from the mother I-2 to the three affected children II-1, II-4 and II-7 but also to two unaffected members (III-3 and III-6 for LRP6 variant, II-8 and III-2 for CYP7A1 variant) in favor of an incomplete penetrance of the phenotype associated with these variants (Figure 1).
-The p.(Ser202His) variant in LDLRAP1 was transmitted from the father I-1 to the two more severely affected children II-1, II-7, but also to two unaffected members (II-8 and III-2) (Figure 1).
-Thus, the two more severely affected family members (II-1 and II-7) carry the three variants.
-In silico analysis of these variants are detailed in table 1.
+Among the seven genes, we selected the three variants in the ADH minor genes CYP7A1, LRP6 and LDLRAP1 for further analysis.
+We performed segregation analysis by Sanger sequencing of all recruited family members.
+The variants p.(Val1382Phe) in LRP6 and p.(Pro398Ala) in CYP7A1 were transmitted from the mother I-2 to the three affected children II-1, II-4 and II-7.
+The variants were also transmitted to the two unaffected members III-3 and III-6 for the LRP6 variant and II-8 and III-2 for CYP7A1 in favor of incomplete penetrance of the associated phenotypes (Figure 1).
+The p.(Ser202His) variant in LDLRAP1 was transmitted from the father I-1 to the two more severely affected children II-1, II-7; however, it was also transmitted to two unaffected members (II-8 and III-2) (Figure 1).
+Thus, the two more severely affected family members II-1 and II-7 carried the three variants.
+In silico analysis of these variants is detailed in Table 1.

 Table 1.
-Variants in CYP7A1, LDLRAP1 and LRP6 identified in the study.
-The pathogenicity of the variants was evaluated using Varsome, PolyPhen2, Provean, ClinVar, CADD score and Splice AI.
+Variants in CYP7A1, LDLRAP1 and LRP6.
+The pathogenicity of the variants was evaluated using Varsome, PolyPhen2, Provean, ClinVar, CADD score, and Splice AI.